elikofi/CleanArchitectureWithCQRS_auth-crud/README.md

 ### Services Folder
 This folder has implementation of a service I used in this project which is the DateTime Provider service.

+## API LAYER

+The API Layer is where we have all our controllers or endpoints at.
+This layer encapsulates the Mappings for our project, controllers, appsettings and other configurations in it and finally our HealthChecks for checking the health of the whole project.
+The Program.cs class is also found in this layer.
+We do all our registrations in the Program.cs class of the API layer.
+Dependency Injection services, Identity services, middleware, routing, caching, logging and health check services are all registered in this layer in the Program.cs class.